avatao/avatao-blog/_drafts/2016-9-27-Interview-Charlie-Miller.md

 <span class="post answer">CM:</span> The best way is to jump in and do something.
 Audit a piece of software, tear apart an exploit and see how it works, write an exploit for a simple program, write security tools, etc. Security is best learned by doing.

-<span class="post question">GP: What do you recommend how the next generation should start learning IT security?</span>

-<span class="post answer">CM:</span> The best way is to jump in and do something.
-Audit a piece of software, tear apart an exploit and see how it works, write an exploit for a simple program, write security tools, etc. Security is best learned by doing.

 <span class="post question">GP: And finally.
 What are your favorite tools?</span>

 <span class="post answer">CM:</span> Well, in general I like Ida Pro and 010 editor.
 In the car security world, I like ecomcat and Vehicle Spy.